-Toward what was to be the end of his campaign, he focused on Jerusalem.
-It was the political and spiritual center of the Jewish nation, and boasted a large Jewish population that swelled exponentially around Passover.
-If he was going to begin an insurrection, it had to start here.
+Toward what was to be the end of his campaign, Jesus focused on Jerusalem.
+It was the political, economic and spiritual center of the Jewish nation, and boasted a large Jewish population that swelled exponentially around Passover.
+If Jesus was going to begin an insurrection against Rome, it had to start there.

 According to the Gospel of John, he preached by day at the temple and retreated to a safe house at nearby Bethany before nightfall.

-He was anointed with oil in the weeks before his death.
-The word “messiah” means an anointed one, as does the name “Christ.”
+Jesus was anointed with oil.
+The word “Messiah” means an anointed one, as does the name “Christ.”
 So the name Jesus Christ is referring to Jesus, the anointed one.
 In the Old Testament, to anoint someone was a one-time event that specifically selected the person as a king or a high priest (or maybe a prophet.)
-I think he wanted to be a king.
+Jesus wanted to be a king.
 By being anointed, he was publically accepting his post as the messiah, the king of the Jews.

-Roman authorities in Jerusalem were on their guard against civil disobedience at the annual Passover celebrations.
-Passover was a commemoration of Jewish freedom at which the city accommodated 300-400,000 pilgrims.
-The Roman governor, Pilate, always attended to keep an eye on things.
+Passover was an annual commemoration of Jewish freedom at which the city accommodated 300-400,000 pilgrims.
+Roman authorities were on their guard against civil disobedience.
+Pilate, the Roman governor, always attended to keep an eye on things.
 Roman soldiers were outnumbered by something like one hundred to one.
 The event was a tinderbox that could catch alight given the right spark.

-Yeshua knew that to play the part of a king was an act of treason against Caesar, and punishable by death, yet he did it right under the noses of the Sadducees and the Romans.
-It was a move made by a very brave man.
+Yeshua must have known that to play the part of a king was an act of treason against Caesar, and punishable by death, yet he did it right under the noses of the Sadducees and the Romans.
+It was a move made by a brave man.
 It could have been a calculated lampoon of the entrance one would expect from a Roman emperor.
-He was taking a gamble, guessing he wouldn’t, or couldn’t, be arrested because he was so popular with the people.
+I think he was taking a gamble, guessing he would not, or could not, be arrested because he was so popular with the people.

-I think he was hoping to enlist the support of the Jewish revellers, and with their help overpower the Roman garrison and thereby launch a full-scale rebellion against Rome.
+I think he was hoping to enlist the support of the Jewish revellers in Jerusalem, and with their help overpower the Roman garrison and thereby launch a full-scale rebellion against Rome.
 This was quite an ambitious agenda, and he would have been well aware of the risks, yet encouraged by the hope that his God was going to help him.

 Matthew claimed the crowds in Jerusalem hailed him as a hero:

-“Hosanna” was the ancient cry of Jewish independence.
+“Hosanna” was a Jewish exclamation welcoming someone who “saves.”
+It was a cry of independence.
 The spectators were saluting the son of David, a legitimate Jewish king.
-Luke wrote,

-On one side was Yeshua, who was convinced he was a king and the messiah of Israel.
+On one side was Jesus, who was convinced he was a king and the messiah of Israel.
 He had been emboldened and protected by a show of support from a pepped up Jewish populace.
 He was now under pressure to play his hand.
+At this critical time, tactics were everything.
 He knew there had to be a fight, but how and when to start it?
-He may have been waiting for divine help from Yahweh, whom he knew had helped many previous prophets win wars, because that was what was written in scripture.
+He may have been waiting for divine help from Yahweh, whom he knew had helped previous prophets win wars, because that was what was written in Scripture.

-On the other side were the Roman army and their Jewish allies, the chief priest, the Sanhedrin and their associates.
-Pontius Pilate, who contemporary historians described as dictatorial and violent, supervised the soldiers who were organized, trained, and in fine fettle.
-Jewish leaders knew Yeshua was hoping to start a revolt.
+On the other side were the Roman army and the chief priest, the Sanhedrin and their associates.
+Pontius Pilate, who contemporary historians described as dictatorial and violent, supervised the soldiers who were on their guard, organized, trained, and in fine fettle.
+Jewish leaders knew Jesus was hoping to start a revolt.
 They were powerful men supported by Rome and the last thing they wanted was a zealot stirring up the people.
-An insurrection would threaten their positions and even their lives, because the Roman garrison could not protect them from thousands of hotheaded Jews.
-They had to act quickly and decisively to prevent Yeshua gaining the upper hand.
+An insurrection would threaten their positions and even their lives, because the Roman garrison couldn’t protect them from thousands of hotheaded Jews.
+They had to act quickly and decisively to prevent Jesus gaining the upper hand.
 A conflict was inevitable.
-The stage was set for a showdown between Rome and the true Israel.
+The stage was set for a showdown between Rome and what Jesus believed was the true Israel.